-The Social Services program prepares students for employment in many community service agencies and lays the foundation for continuing education in the helping professions.
-The skill and knowledge base will qualify the student for entry-level employment in mental health, substance abuse treatment, domestic violence intervention, child care, retardation counseling, welfare delivery, community outreach, client advocacy and other service oriented positions.
-This program prepares students to pursue studies in Social Work, Rehabilitation, Child Development and Family Relations, Psychology, Sociology, Counseling and other disciplines offered at four-year universities.
+The social services program prepares students for employment in many community service agencies and lays the foundation for continuing education in the helping professions.
+The skill and knowledge base will qualify the student for entry-level employment in mental health, substance abuse treatment, domestic violence intervention, gerontology, child care, retardation counseling, welfare delivery, community outreach, client advocacy, and other service oriented positions.
+This program prepares students to pursue studies in social work, rehabilitation, child development and family relations, psychology, sociology, counseling, and other disciplines offered at four-year universities.

-There are two degree programs available: a two-year associate of applied science for direct employment and a two-year associate of arts for transfer to a university.
-With either degree program, a Substance Abuse Sub-specialty is available.
-The Social Service associate degree programs develop skills and knowledge for working with clients, conducting interviews, collecting data, making home visits, working as a team member, determining treatment actions, performing outreach and advocacy, and acting as a link between the professional care giver and the client.
+There are two degree programs available: a two-year associate of applied science (AAS) for direct employment and a two-year associate of arts (AA) for transfer to a university.
+In addition to the social services major, the student may choose to expand his or her skill and knowledge base with a subspecialty in either substance abuse or gerontology.

+The social service associate degree programs develop skills and knowledge for working with clients, conducting interviews, collecting data, making home visits, working as a team member, determining treatment actions, performing outreach and advocacy, and acting as a link between the professional caregiver and the client.
 In addition, the skill/knowledge base includes identification of community resources, recognizing power bases in the community, application of models for social change, and utilization of resources in serving clients.

-The Substance Abuse Sub-specialty degree programs include units on various treatment modes, including the physiological and psychological effects of drugs and alcohol, current legislation and legal aspects of the drug situation, case management and other topics important to substance abuse rehabilitation.
+The substance abuse subspecialty degree programs include various units on treatment modes, including the physiological and psychological effects of drugs and alcohol, current legislation and legal aspects of the drug situation, case management, and other topics important to substance abuse rehabilitation.